 Like most other bugs, ants hate the smell of vinegar.

 They’ll do almost anything to avoid it, including finding another place to take up residence.

-There’s only one real downside to this approach: vinegar smells pretty bad to people, too.
+There’s only one downside to this approach: vinegar smells pretty bad to people, too.

 Adding a few drops of one or more pure essential oils to your spray bottle will help mask the vinegar stench.
 Depending on the scent, it may also improve the repelling power of your solution.

-Scents like peppermint, clove, eucalyptus, lemongrass, citrus, orange oil, and cinnamon tend to be offensive to ants and other creepy crawlies.
+Scents like peppermint, clove, eucalyptus, lemongrass, citrus, orange oil, and cinnamon are offensive to ants and other creepy crawlies.

 Do Bug Bombs Get Rid of Ants in Cars?